nidqija/Colourly-Colors/README.md

 This is nidqija's Barcamp Cyberjaya 2024 Speaker Topic

+<strong>Context</strong>
+We all see colors in our daily routine.
+However, many of us have overlooked the natural phenomenon that lies within our society.Therefore , this topic has become the choice of mine during my first Barcamp Cyberjaya 2024 speaker slots.

 <strong>Information:</strong> <br>
 Day: 21st September 2024 <br>
 Time: 10.30am - 6.00pm <br>